Dodecanese Island Hopping Made Easy

 FIND ACCOMMODATION DEALS

-The Dodecanese is an island chain of hundreds of beautiful isles in the Aegean Sea’s southeastern corner.
+The Dodecanese is a chain of hundreds of beautiful islands in the southeastern corner of the Aegean Sea.

 Each island has its own distinct personality and offers visitors a variety of sights and activities, from historic ruins and medieval castles to stunning beaches and lovely villages.